DominikFilipiak/rc-2023-24/docs/lab2-public/lab2.md

 ## Basic transformations
 1. Create a matrix M1 that rotates 3D space around the x axis by 90 degrees.
 2. Create a matrix M2 that rotates 3D space around the y axis by 90 degrees.
-3. Create a matrix M3 that translates 3D space by 1 unit along the x axis and then rotates it around the y axis by 90 degrees.
+3. Create a matrix M3 that translates 3D space by 1 unit along the x axis.

 ## Composition of transformations
+4. Consider two transformations:
+ - first one which translates 3D space by 1 unit along the x axis and then rotates it around the y axis by 90 degrees,
+ - second one which rotates 3D space around the y axis by 90 degrees and then moves it by 1 unit along the x axis.

+    Do you expect the matrices representing the above transformations to be the same?
-4. Consider two multiplications: M1 * M2 and M2 * M1.
+5. Consider the results of two multiplications: M4 = M2 * M3 and M5 = M3 * M2.
 Do you expect to get the same results?
 Check computationally if your predictions were correct.
-5. Create a matrix M4 that rotates 3D space around the y axis by 90 degrees and then moves it by 1 unit along the x axis.
-6. Consider two multiplications: M3 * M4 and M4 * M13.
+6. Consider two multiplications: M4 * M5 and M5 * M4.
 Do you expect to get the same results?
 Check computationally if your predictions were correct.
-7. Create a matrix M5 that rotates a 3D space around the (1, 1, 0) vector by any given number of degrees.
+7. Create a matrix M6 that rotates a 3D space around the (1, 1, 0) vector by any given number of degrees.
 _Hint:_ remember that sometimes it is easier to describe a transformation using different coordinates (e.g. choosing a different basis).
 If you have such new coordinate system, then describing the transformation in original coordinates requires only finding the transformation between your two coordinate systems and then composing appropriate transformations in correct order.